Consumer electronics

 A RadioShack consumer electronics store of the Plaza Caracol shopping center in of Puerto Vallarta, Jalisco, Mexico in 2014

 Radio broadcasting in the early 20th century brought the first major consumer product, the broadcast receiver.
-Later products included telephones, televisions, and calculators, then audio and video recorders and players, video game consoles, mobile phones, personal computers and MP3 players.
-In the 2010s, consumer electronics stores often sell GPS, automotive electronics (vehicle audio), video game consoles, electronic musical instruments (e.g., synthesizer keyboards), karaoke machines, digital cameras, and video players (VCRs in the 1980s and 1990s, followed by DVD players and Blu-ray players).
-Stores also sell smart light fixtures and appliances, digital cameras, camcorders, mobile phones, and smartphones.
-Some of the newer products sold include virtual reality head-mounted display goggles, smart home devices that connect home devices to the Internet, streaming devices, and wearable technology.
+Later products included telephones, televisions, calculators, video game consoles, mobile phones, personal computers and MP3 players.
+In the 2010s, consumer electronics stores often sold GPS, automotive electronics (vehicle audio), video game consoles, electronic musical instruments (e.g., synthesizer keyboards), karaoke machines, digital cameras, and video players (VCRs in the 1980s and 1990s, followed by DVD players and Blu-ray players).
+Stores also sold smart light fixtures, network devices, camcorders, and smartphones.
+Some of the modern products being sold include virtual reality goggles, smart home devices that connect to the Internet, streaming devices, and wearable technology.

-In the 2010s, most consumer electronics have become based on digital technologies.
-They have essentially merged with the computer industry in what is increasingly referred to as the consumerization of information technology.
-Some consumer electronics stores have also begun selling office and baby furniture.
-Consumer electronics stores may be "brick and mortar" physical retail stores, online stores, or combinations of both.
-Annual consumer electronics sales are expected to reach $2.9 trillion by 2020.[5]
-It is part of the wider electronics industry.
-In turn, the driving force behind the electronics industry is the semiconductor industry.[6]
+In the 2010s, most consumer electronics were based on digital technologies and increasingly merged with the computer industry, in a trend often referred to as the consumerization of information technology.
+Some consumer electronics stores also began selling office and baby furniture.
+Consumer electronics stores may be physical "brick and mortar" retail stores, online stores, or combinations of both.
+Annual consumer electronics sales were expected to reach $2.9 trillion by 2020.[4]
+The sector is part of the electronics industry, which is in turn driven by the semiconductor industry.[5]

 1. ^ Hsu, Sara (12 February 2016).
 "In China, Black Goods Down, White Goods Up".
 The Diplomat.
 Archived from the original on 12 February 2016.
 Retrieved 12 July 2021.